stevana/scheduled-pipelines/README.md

 in order to minimise total processing time, and an unexpected connection between this kind of scheduling and Thomas Jefferson.

-## Background and motiviation
+## Background and motivation

 Implicit parallelism via pipelining is a topic that interests me.
 The idea is that we can get parallelism for free by splitting our task up in stages and arranging them in a pipeline, similarly to how manufacturing and CPUs do.

-The way it works is that each stage runs independenly (one CPU/core) and the stages are connected via queues, so when the first CPU/core is done with the first stage of the first item, it passes it on to the second stage while continuing to work at the first stage of the second item.
+The way it works is that each stage runs independently (one CPU/core) and the stages are connected via queues, so when the first CPU/core is done with the first stage of the first item, it passes it on to the second stage while continuing to work at the first stage of the second item.
 As the queues between the stages saturate we get parallelism while retaining determinism (the outputs arrive in the same order as the inputs).